Lartu/tmon/readme.md

 you first run tmon by hand, download the list and then cron it to download the newly added videos.

-If you are in Linux and you have `notify-send` installed, tmon will show a notification every time a new file is downloaded.
+If you are on Linux and you have `notify-send` installed, tmon will show a notification every time a new file is downloaded.

 ## FAQ